This is Ms. Aruna’s fourth year at Issaquah Montessori School, she’s been a Montessori teacher since 2008.

 Ms. Maria live in Sammamish with her husband, son and dog.
 She enjoys walking with her dog, spending time at the gym and traveling with her family.

 Ms. Nicole is in her third year as part of the IMS teaching community.
 She graduated from Brigham Young University with a major in psychology and a minor in English.
 Ms. Nicole lives in Issaquah with her husband and two elementary-school age children.
 As a family they enjoy camping, hiking and bike riding.
 Baking is Ms. Nicole’s indoor hobby—and she makes an excellent key lime pie.

 Ms. Nicole attended Montessori school as a child.
 She came upon IMS while looking for an alternative preschool option for her youngest child.
 As she toured the school she was thrilled to see the materials she remembered using.
 While going through the classrooms she was impressed with how hard the children were working, the variety of activities, that there was something for everyone.
 She loves the philosophy and the self-direction as well as the opportunity for each child to follow their own interests.

 Ms. Nicole appreciates the level of education, dedication, different background and passion that’s evident in the staff at IMS.
 She likes the small community, the ability to work together with parents and getting to know them on a level that enables her to work with their children more effectively.

-Ms. Rebecca joined the IMS community this fall as an assistant teacher in Sprouts.
+Ms. Rebecca joined the IMS community in the fall of 2016.
 She earned a Bachelor of Science degree from the Marriott School of Management at Brigham Young University.
 In addition, Ms. Rebecca maintains a studio of about 20 private piano students.

 She lives in Preston with her husband and three teenagers.
 While not at school Ms. Rebecca enjoys gardening and being involved with the music community in many ways.